-Located in downtown Brooklyn, Helen Keller Services for the Blind’s Children’s Learning Center offers a full range of programs and services for preschool children with visual impairments, multiple disabilities or pervasive developmental delays.
-We are the only center in New York City that specializes in serving these students, and we are committed to giving them the academic, social and therapeutic supports they need to prepare for Kindergarten and to achieve their highest potential in the classroom and beyond.
+Located in Downtown Brooklyn, Helen Keller Services for the Blind’s Children’s Learning Center offers a full range of programs and services for preschool children with low vision, multiple disabilities or pervasive developmental delays.
+We are the only center in New York City that specializes in serving these students, and we are committed to giving them the academic, social and therapeutic supports they need to prepare for kindergarten and to achieve their highest potential in the classroom and beyond.

 Our programs include:

 - Home-based early intervention service for infants and toddlers (0-3 years of age)

 - Center-based early intervention services for infants and toddlers (0-2 years of age)

 - The Parent & Early Education Resource Center